Caring for someone who is terminally ill

-If the person you care for needs specialist medical or nursing care to enable them to continue living at home, you can arrange this through their local doctor (GP).
+If the person you care for needs specialist medical or nursing care so they can continue living at home, you can arrange this through their GP.
 Services that may be available include:

-- visits from a district or community nurse (for example, to change dressings, give injections or help with bathing or toileting)
+- visits from a district or community nurse to change dressings, give injections or help with bathing or toileting

-- help with getting the person into and out of bed
+- help getting the person in and out of bed

-Both you and the person you care for may benefit if you can take a short-term break from caring from time to time.
-This is sometimes known as respite care.
+Both you and the person you care for may benefit if you can take a short-term break from caring occasionally.
+This is known as "respite care".
 You can arrange short-term breaks through your local Trust.

 Employing a professional carer

-If you're caring for someone who needs a lot of care, you may choose to employ a professional carer (or carers) to share the caring role with you.
+If you're caring for someone who needs a lot of care, you could employ a professional carer or carers to share the caring role with you.

 Alternatives to caring for someone at home

-Hospices are residential units that provide care specifically for people who are terminally ill, and offer support to those who care for them.
+Hospices are residential units that provide care for people who are terminally ill and offer support to those who care for them.

 Hospices specialise in palliative care, which aims to make the end of a person's life as comfortable as possible and to relieve their symptoms when a cure is not possible.
-Hospices are run by a team of doctors, nurses, social workers, counsellors and trained volunteers.
+Hospices have doctors, nurses, social workers, counsellors and trained volunteers.
 Many hospices offer bereavement counselling.

-There is no charge for hospice care, but the person you care for must be referred to a hospice through their GP, hospital doctor or district nurse.
+There is no charge for hospice care.
+The person you care for must be referred to a hospice through their GP, hospital doctor or district nurse.

 In Northern Ireland, hospice care is provided by:

-There may be times when a terminally ill person needs to go into hospital.
-If the person you care for is coming home after a hospital stay, your local Trust will work to meet any continuing health and social care needs.
-The person's needs should be assessed before they return home and a package of care arranged for them.
+There might be times when a terminally ill person needs to go into hospital.
+If the person you care for is coming home after a hospital stay, your local Trust will meet any continuing health and social care needs.
+The person's needs should be assessed before they return home and a care package arranged for them.

-If the person you care for needs a level of care and support that cannot be provided in their own home, a residential care or nursing home could be the answer.
-You can find detailed information about care homes in the health and well-being section of nidirect.
+If the person you care for needs care and support they cannot get in their own home, they might need care in a residential or nursing home.
+To read about care homes, go to: